MickyleM/Password-Manager/README.md

 <h1>Please Note:</h1>

-<p>This application is only meant for development purposes and is not intended for actual password storage.</p>
+<p>This application is not intended for actual password storage.</p>